All posts

 The Bottom Line

-Discord's March 2026 facial ID requirement isn't just an inconvenience—it's a categorical redefinition of trust between platforms and users.
-The 70,000 leaked IDs from the October 2025 breach prove that even well-intentioned identity verification creates honeypots for attackers.
+Discord's March 2026 facial ID requirement is a categorical redefinition of trust between platforms and users.
+The 70,000 leaked IDs from the October 2025 breach prove that even well-intentioned identity verification creates high-value targets for attackers.
+The EFF's position is clear: centralized identity databases at platform scale create risks that individual users cannot mitigate regardless of their privacy practices.

 The tools for digital autonomy are ready.
-Your community is waiting.
 March is coming.

 Have questions about your specific migration scenario?
 Contact Go Digital Apps for personalized platform selection and migration planning.